gumption/lifelines/docs/Survival Analysis intro.rst

 Of course, we do not observe the true survival curve of a population.
 We must use the observed data to estimate it.
-We also want to continue to be non-parametric, that is not assume anything about how the survival curve looks.
+We also want to continue to be non-parametric, that is, not assume anything about how the survival curve looks.
 The *best* method to recreate the survival function non-parametrically from the data is known as the Kaplan-Meier estimate, which brings us to :doc:`estimation using lifelines</Intro to lifelines>`.